-- 1. Shuffle the deck of Washing Your Hands cards, and lay them out on a table or put them up on the board.
+- 1. Shuffle the Washing Your Hands deck of cards and place them on a table or put them up on the board.
 The cards should be out of order. - 2.
 Ask learners if they think there's a bug in your handwashing sequence. - 3.
 Ask learners to debug or fix the instructions by moving one card at a time to its correct location.

-Have learners work in pairs or small groups, and give each group a set of cards.
+Get learners to work in pairs or small groups and give each group a set of cards.

-Have learners come up with their own set of step-by-step instructions for something they do every day and make pictures of the specific steps.
+Ask learners to come up with their own set of step-by-step instructions for something they do every day and make pictures of the specific steps.